fybrik/fybrik/website/content/docs/overview/connectors/index.md

 Policies are therefore defined externally in the policy manager of choice. {{< name >}} provides a package to help writing data policies in OPA.
 Otherwise, data stewards are expected to keep using the policy manager that they already use, as long as there is a connector to it.

-# Securing the Connector Traffic
+# Securing the Connector Ingress Traffic

 Istio authorization policy is used to ensure that the connector ingress is limited to traffic only from the pilot and other connectors if needed.
-For this purpose Istio AuthorizationPolicy CRD should be deployed by the data operator for each connector.
+For this purpose Istio AuthorizationPolicy CRD is automatically deployed upon installation of {{< name >}}.
+This CRD allows ingress traffic to any connector only from the pilot.
+If the ingress traffic of a specific connector is required from another connector as well, an additional AuthorizationPolicy CRD should be added to enable that.
 Please see [instructions](../../setup/istio/) for more details.
 In addition, Istio authentication policy is automatically deployed upon installation of {{< name >}} to ensure mutual TLS between the pilot and connectors.
-This policy is not connector specific but rather enables Istio [auto mutual     TLS feature](https://Istio.io/latest/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls).
+This policy is also not connector specific but rather enables Istio [auto mutual     TLS feature](https://Istio.io/latest/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls).